-- 1. Document a total of at least 3 shifts in staff positions, on a total of at least three ground SAR incidents, during the three years immediately prior to the date of application for re-certification.
-Simulations may be counted toward re-certification requirements. - 2.
+- 4.-Document a total of at least 3 shifts in staff positions, on a total of at least three ground SAR incidents, during the three years immediately prior to the date of application for re-certification.
+Simulations may be counted toward re-certification requirements. - The requirements for one shift may be fulfilled with 12 hours of entegory II continuingeducation.
+(One hour of qualifying entegory II CE will include an hour of classroom instructionor teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardousmaterials, emergency management, disaster management, weather.) - 3.1.
+The requirements for two shifts may be fulfilled with 24 hours of eategory I continuing education or one shift with 12 hours.
+(One hour of qualifying eategory I CE will include an hour of elassroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training. - 2.
+Continuing education may only be used for a total of 2 shifts. - a.
 The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
-(One hour of qualifying category II CE will include an hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather.)

-- 3. The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
-(One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training. - 4.
-Continuing education may only be used for a total of 2 shifts. - 5.
-Receive a favorable vote of the ASRC Board of Directors. - 6.
-This recertification process does not preclude an IS/SM-IV being brought before the ASRC Board of Directors for Review as needed at any time. - 7.
+(One hour of qualifying category II CE will include an hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather.) - 4-b.
+The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
+(One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training - 5.3.
+Receive a favorable vote of the ASRC Board of Directors. - This recertification process does not preclude an IS/SM-IV being brought before the ASRC Board of Directors for Review as needed at any time. - 7.4.
 In the event the IS/SM-IV does not receive a favorable vote, they will be put on an immediate suspension as IS/SM-IV.
 The Board of Directors will prepare a letter stating the reasons for the suspension if for reasons other than non-compliance with section 1.
 The IS/SM-IV may choose to dispute matters in writing or in person at the next Board of Directors meeting.
 After a presentation by the suspended staff member the BOD will go into a closed session for deliberations.
-The BOD may reverse the suspension by a simple majority vote. - 8.
+The BOD may reverse the suspension by a simple majority vote. - 8-5.
 The review cycle period shall begin the first January of the year following the IS/SM-IV's initial certification.

-C. Knowledge and Performance Specifications
+DG.
+Knowledge and Performance Specifications Expectations